doinalangille/doinalangille.com/_posts/2020-06-26-naive-bayes-classifier-from-scratch.md

 ### GaussianNBClassifier vs. sklearn GaussianNB

-Let's use the [UCI Wine data set](https://archive.ics.uci.edu/ml/datasets/Wine) to compare the performance of our model with the performance of GaussianNB model from scikit-learn.
+Let's use the [UCI Wine data set](https://archive.ics.uci.edu/ml/datasets/Wine) to compare our model's performance with the performance of the GaussianNB model from scikit-learn.

 **GaussianNBClassifier**
 ```python